 Cultural fit is a difficult one to define.
 In many ways it is a catch all of the four points above. however, it is also more than that.
 Cultural fit is one of the reasons that people are appointed via personal connections so often.
 In essence it being a cultural fit means that you are going to work appropriately with the board and as such do not offer a risk to those appointing you.
 It is a powerful attribute and one many candidate overlook in their preparation for interviews or informal conversations with Chairs.

-To put all of this into more familiar context the four criteria that boards look for in potential board appointees are not dissimilar from what you might expect in an executive appointment.
+To put all of this into more familiar context the five criteria that boards look for in potential board appointees are not dissimilar from what you might expect in an executive appointment.

 - Skills: Someone who is qualified and capable of doing the role that is asked of them.